k3s-io/docs/docs/installation/network-options.md

 :::

-#### Migrating from `wireguard` or `ipsec` to `wireguard-native`
+### Migrating from `wireguard` or `ipsec` to `wireguard-native`

 The legacy `wireguard` backend requires installation of the `wg` tool on the host.
-This backend will be removed in K3s v1.26, in favor of `wireguard-native` backend, which directly interfaces with the kernel.
+This backend is not available in K3s v1.26 and higher, in favor of `wireguard-native` backend, which directly interfaces with the kernel.

 The legacy `ipsec` backend requires installation of the `swanctl` and `charon` binaries on the host.
-This backend will be removed in K3s v1.27, in favor of the `wireguard-native` backend.
+This backend is not available in K3s v1.27 and higher, in favor of the `wireguard-native` backend.

 We recommend that users migrate to the new backend as soon as possible.
 The migration requires a short period of downtime while nodes come up with the new configuration.
 You should follow these two steps: